Generic selectors

 Paul continues the discussion of a marriage between a believer and an unbeliever by addressing one that is not peaceful:

-In the instance where the unbelieving mate separates, Paul says the believing spouse is “not bound” (Gk. ou dedoulotai).
+In the instance where the unbelieving mate separates, Paul says the believing spouse is “not under bondage” (Gk. ou dedoulotai).
 What does he mean by this?
 The word literally means not bound or loosed in the strongest sense of a slave being freed from a master.
 Because the topic is an unbeliever who separates from his or her spouse, it means that the believing husband or wife is not bound, or obligated, to live together if the relationship is not peaceful.
 This is particularly the case where the unbeliever is hostile toward God, demands complete subservience of the believing spouse, or requires the believer to put the unbelieving spouse before God.

 Even though Paul is not specifically addressing a divorce situation caused by a covenant betrayal, it is one in which there is great strife and conflict.
 Because the unbeliever does not accept the way of life to which the believing spouse has been called, separation is allowed and, perhaps, even recommended.
 Still, the hope is for reconciliation (“God has called us to [make] peace”) and, ultimately, that the unbeliever will become a converted child of God (verse 16).
 As in the case of married believers, a period of separation can be helpful for the purpose of reconciliation between a married believer and an unbeliever.